bulfinb/RWGS_disretized_batch_equilibrium_model/README.md

 - μ_O(gas) from polynomial fits of cantera data and equilibrium expressions
 - μ_O(solid) from literature-derived enthalpy and entropy models

-## 📄 License

-This model is released under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-You are free to use, modify, and distribute the code, including for commercial purposes, provided that you cite the associated publication:

-> B. Bulfin et al., "Thermodynamic Modeling of the Countercurrent Chemical Looping Reverse Water Gas Shift Process for Redox Material Screening", *Chemical Engineering Journal*, 2025.
-[DOI: 10.xxxx/zenodo.xxxxx](https://doi.org/10.xxxx/zenodo.xxxxx)

-Please also cite the Zenodo DOI when referencing or redistributing the code.

 ---